Pedigree Analysis: Six Modes of Inheritance

 Clues: Allele is usually present in heterozygous genotype

-Condition appears in every generation
+Condition must appear in every generation

 3. X-linked recessive

-ex.: Haemophilia A (OMIM 306700)
+ex.: Hemophilia A (OMIM 306700)

 Testicular Feminization Syndrome (OMIM300068)